Student Sexual Misconduct Complaints Operating Procedure 650.01

-The intake meeting may also involve a discussion of any accommodations that may be appropriate concerning the complainant’s academic and/or College employment arrangements.
+The intake meeting may also involve a discussion of any interim measures that may be appropriate concerning the complainant’s academic and/or College employment arrangements.

 B. Formal or Informal Resolution

-At the initial intake meeting with the complainant, the Dean will: i) determine whether there is reasonable cause to believe that policy has been violated and if so, ii) determine how the complainant wishes to proceed (Formal Resolution, Informal Resolution or no resolution process of any kind).
-If the complainant wishes to proceed with either Formal or Informal Resolution, the Dean will determine the name of the accused student, and the date, location and nature of the alleged Sexual Misconduct, and will schedule an individual intake meeting with the accused student in order to: provide the accused student a general understanding of College Policy and these Complaint Procedures; to identify forms of support or immediate interventions available to the accused student; and to address at a high level how the allegation of Sexual Misconduct could potentially be addressed at both the College level and as a criminal matter with local law enforcement.
-Additional information about sources of support and immediate interventions available to the accused student within the College and the local community is also available at the College’s Title IX Student Resources (KNOW Program) web page.
+At the initial intake meeting with the complainant, the Title IX Coordinator will: i) determine whether there is reasonable cause to believe that policy has been violated and if so, ii) determine how the complainant wishes to proceed (Formal Resolution, Informal Resolution or no resolution process of any kind).
+If the complainant wishes to proceed with either Formal or Informal Resolution, the Title IX Coordinator will determine the name of the respondent, and the date, location and nature of the alleged Sexual Misconduct, and will schedule an individual intake meeting with the respondent in order to: provide the respondent a general understanding of College Policy and these Complaint Procedures; to identify forms of support or immediate interventions available to the respondent; and to address at a high level how the allegation of Sexual Misconduct could potentially be addressed at both the College level and as a criminal matter with local law enforcement.
+Additional information about sources of support and immediate interventions available to the respondent within the College and the local community is also available at the College’s Title IX Student Resources (KNOW Program) web page.

-If the complainant wishes to proceed with Formal Resolution, the Dean will promptly prepare and forward a formal complaint to the Investigators for Investigation, in accordance with Section IV, below.
-The formal complaint will set forth the name of the accused student, and the date, location and nature of the alleged Sexual Misconduct.
+If the complainant wishes to proceed with Formal Resolution, the Title IX Coordinator will promptly prepare and forward a formal complaint to the Investigators for investigation, in accordance with Section IV, below.
+The formal complaint will set forth the name of the respondent, and the date, location and nature of the alleged Sexual Misconduct.

-If the complainant wishes to proceed with Informal Resolution, the Dean will promptly initiate Informal Resolution proceedings, in accordance with Section V, below.
+If the complainant wishes to proceed with Informal Resolution, the Title IX Coordinator will promptly initiate Informal Resolution proceedings, in accordance with Section V, below.

 C. Complainant Does Not Wish to Pursue Resolution or Requests Confidentiality

 If complainant does not wish to pursue Formal or Informal Resolution and/or requests that his/her complaint remain confidential, Title IX nevertheless requires the College to investigate and take reasonable action in response to the complainant’s information.
-The Dean will inform the complainant, however, that the College’s ability to respond may be limited.
-The Dean may conduct a preliminary investigation into the alleged Sexual Misconduct and may weigh the complainant’s request(s) against the following factors: the seriousness of the alleged Sexual Misconduct; whether there have been other complaints of Sexual Misconduct against the same accused student; and the accused student’s right to receive information about the allegations if the information is maintained by the College as an “education record” under FERPA.
-The Dean will inform the complainant if the College cannot ensure confidentiality.
-Even if the College cannot take disciplinary action against the accused student because the complainant insists on confidentiality or that the complaint not be resolved, the Dean reserves the authority to undertake an appropriate inquiry, issue a “no-contact” order and take other reasonably necessary measures, including interim measures described in Section III.D.
+The Title IX Coordinator will inform the complainant, however, that the College’s ability to respond may be limited.
+The Title IX Coordinator may conduct a preliminary investigation into the alleged Sexual Misconduct and may weigh the complainant’s request(s) against the following factors: the seriousness of the alleged Sexual Misconduct; whether there have been other complaints of Sexual Misconduct against the same respondent; and the respondent’s right to receive information about the allegations if the information is maintained by the College as an “education record” under FERPA.
+The Title IX Coordinator will inform the complainant if the College cannot ensure confidentiality.
+Even if the College cannot take disciplinary action against the respondent because the complainant insists on confidentiality or that the complaint not be resolved, the Title IX Coordinator reserves the authority to undertake an appropriate inquiry, issue a “no-contact” order and take other reasonably necessary measures, including interim measures described in Section III.D.

-In all complaints of alleged Sexual Misconduct, regardless of whether the complainant wishes to pursue Formal Resolution, Informal Resolution or no resolution of any kind, the College will undertake an appropriate inquiry and take such prompt and effective action as is reasonably practicable under the circumstances to support and protect the complainant, including taking appropriate interim steps before the final outcome of complaint.
-Accordingly, at or after the intake meeting, the Dean may impose a “no contact” order, which typically will include a directive that the parties refrain from having contact with one another, directly or through proxies, whether in person or via electronic means, pending the investigation.
-The Dean, as Title IX Coordinator, also may take any further protective action that he/she deems appropriate concerning the interaction of the parties pending the outcome of the Investigation, including, without limitation, directing appropriate College officials to alter the students’ academic and/or College employment arrangements.
-When taking steps to separate the complainant and the accused student, the Dean will seek to minimize unnecessary or unreasonable burdens on either party; provided, however, every reasonable effort will be made to allow the complainant to continue in his/her academic and/or College employment arrangements.
-Violation(s) of the Dean’s directive and/or protective actions will constitute related offenses that may lead to additional disciplinary action.
+In all complaints of alleged Sexual Misconduct, regardless of whether the complainant wishes to pursue Formal Resolution, Informal Resolution or no resolution of any kind, the College will undertake an appropriate inquiry and take such prompt and effective action as is reasonably practicable under the circumstances to support and protect the complainant, including taking appropriate interim measures before the final outcome of complaint.
+Accordingly, at or after the intake meeting, the Title IX Coordinator may impose a “no contact” order, which typically will include a directive that the parties refrain from having contact with one another, directly or through proxies, whether in person or via electronic means, pending the investigation.
+The Title IX Coordinator also may take any further interim measures that he/she deems appropriate concerning the interaction of the parties pending the outcome of the Investigation, including, without limitation, directing appropriate College officials to alter the students’ academic and/or College employment arrangements.
+When taking steps to separate the complainant and the respondent, the Title IX Coordinator will seek to minimize unnecessary or unreasonable burdens on either party; provided, however, every reasonable effort will be made to allow the complainant to continue in his/her academic and/or College employment arrangements.
+Violation(s) of the interim measures will constitute related offenses that may lead to additional disciplinary action.

 IV.
 FORMAL RESOLUTION

-A complainant may elect Formal Resolution, which involves: i) a fact finding inquiry by trained individuals designated by the Dean to conduct investigations of alleged Sexual Misconduct (“Investigators”), which includes summarizing information learned from those involved, collecting related documents and submitting summary findings to the Dean that are likely to be helpful in determining whether behavior is in violation of JCCC’s Sexual Misconduct Policy (the “Investigation”), and ii) a review/determination by the Dean.
+A complainant may elect Formal Resolution, which involves: i) a fact finding inquiry by trained individuals designated by the Title IX Coordinator to conduct investigations of alleged Sexual Misconduct (“Investigators”), which includes summarizing information learned from those involved, collecting related documents and submitting summary findings to the Title IX Coordinator that are likely to be helpful in determining whether behavior is in violation of JCCC’s Sexual Misconduct Policy (the “Investigation”), and ii) a review/determination by the Title IX Coordinator.

-When the complainant elects Formal Resolution, the Dean will prepare and assign the complaint to two Investigators to conduct an Investigation, designating one of the Investigators as the Lead Investigator.
-The Investigators are neutral fact-finders, who, during the course of the Investigation, typically conduct interviews with the complainant, the accused student and third party witnesses (including expert witnesses, where applicable); visit and take photographs at relevant sites; and, where applicable, coordinate with law enforcement agencies to collect and preserve relevant documentation and other evidence.
-The Investigators shall summarize the factual findings in a report to the Dean, typically within sixty (60) days from receipt of the complaint, unless additional time is needed in which case the parties will be notified of the extension.
+When the complainant elects Formal Resolution, the Title IX Coordinator will prepare and assign the complaint to two Investigators to conduct an Investigation, designating one of the Investigators as the Lead Investigator.
+The Investigators are neutral fact-finders, who, during the course of the Investigation, typically conduct interviews with the complainant, the respondent and third party witnesses (including expert witnesses, where applicable); visit and take photographs at relevant sites; and, where applicable, coordinate with law enforcement agencies to collect and preserve relevant documentation and other evidence.
+The Investigators shall summarize the factual findings in a report to the Title IX Coordinator, typically within sixty (60) days from receipt of the complaint, unless additional time is needed in which case the parties will be notified of the extension.

-During the Investigation process, the Dean may, where the alleged Sexual Misconduct is sufficiently serious in his/her reasonable discretion, cause a disciplinary hold to be placed on the accused student’s academic record pending final resolution of the complaint.
-An accused student whose transcripts are subject to a hold may appeal that decision to the Vice President, whose decision will be final.
+During the Investigation process, the Title IX Coordinator may, where the alleged Sexual Misconduct is sufficiently serious in his/her reasonable discretion, cause a disciplinary hold to be placed on the respondent’s academic record pending final resolution of the complaint.
+A respondent whose transcripts are subject to a hold may appeal that decision to the Vice President of Student Success & Engagement, whose decision will be final.

-At any time during the Formal Resolution process, the complainant may request to engage in Informal Resolution, by making such request to the Dean prior to the final determination.
-The Dean has the discretion to determine if converting to Informal Resolution is appropriate.
-Similarly, at any time prior to the final determination, the accused student may elect to acknowledge his/her actions and take responsibility for the alleged Sexual Misconduct.
-In such cases, the Dean will propose a resolution to the complaint and a sanction.
-If both the complainant and the accused student agree in writing to such proposed sanction, the complaint is resolved without final review and determination by the Dean and without any further rights of appeal by either party.
-If either the complainant or the accused student objects to such proposed sanction, a review by the Dean and a final determination will be issued for the exclusive purpose of determining a sanction, which final determination is subject to appeal pursuant to Section IV.D.9.
+At any time during the Formal Resolution process, the complainant may request to engage in Informal Resolution, by making such request to the Title IX Coordinator prior to the final determination.
+The Title IX Coordinator has the discretion to determine if converting to Informal Resolution is appropriate.
+Similarly, at any time prior to the final determination, the respondent may elect to acknowledge his/her actions and take responsibility for the alleged Sexual Misconduct.
+In such cases, the Title IX Coordinator will propose a resolution to the complaint and a sanction.
+If both the complainant and the respondent agree in writing to such proposed sanction, the complaint is resolved without final review and determination by the Title IX Coordinator and without any further rights of appeal by either party.
+If either the complainant or the respondent objects to such proposed sanction, a review by the Title IX Coordinator and a final determination will be issued for the exclusive purpose of determining a sanction, which final determination is subject to appeal pursuant to Section IV.D.9.

 D. Investigation Procedures